readandprogress/reading.is-a.dev/_posts/Tech/2025-01-21-my-device-naming-scheme.md

 date: 2025-01-21 19:00:00 -0500
 last_modified_at: 2025-03-25 19:25:00 -0500
 categories: Tech
-tags: [ Gundam, Characters, Chromebook, Nintendo Switch, iPhone, Tablet, Lenovo, MiBand, Xiaomi, Headphones, Sony, Naming ]
+tags: [ Gundam, Characters, Chromebook, Nintendo Switch, iPhone 6s, Lenovo Tab M8, Mi Band 5, Sony WH-CH720N  ]
 time: 2:12
 description: I have always found it fascinating what others name their computers and devices.
 Just like finding funny and unique Wi-Fi names, it is a small window into someone's interests and personality.
 So allow me to share my own!
 toc: false